lambdaclass/lambda_ethereum_consensus/docs/consensus.md

 ## Bizantine consensus

-Blockchains like ethereum are designed to prioritize liveness in a bizantine environment, where anyone can join the network running a software that may be different, due to bugs or intentionally ill-intentioned.
+Blockchains like Ethereum work in a bizantine environment, where anyone can join the network running a software that may be different, due to bugs or intentionally.
 This means there are several fundamental differences:

 - Cryptographic signatures are introduced to validate authority of transactions.
 - Transactions are batched into blocks, so that the consensus overhead is reduced.